jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 >Come up with a set of slides that describe insects to these young kids in a way that’s fun and educational.
 The presentation will be about 30 minutes long.

 ## Flipped Interaction Pattern
-Most prompt patterns have focused upon the human driving the conversation with the LLM/GenAI either by the human making requests or asking questions.
+Most prompt patterns I've presented have focused upon the human driving the conversation with the LLM/GenAI either by the human making requests or asking questions.

 The __Flipped Interaction Pattern__ puts the LLM/GenAI in the driver’s seat; although, we do need to tell it that we’re putting it in the driver's seat.
-This is similar to the [Cognitive Verifier Pattern]{#cognitive-verifier-pattern] show above, but instead of a set of questions, __Flipped Interaction Pattern__ asks the questions one at a time.
+This is similar to the [Cognitive Verifier Pattern](#cognitive-verifier-pattern) show above, but instead of a set of questions, __Flipped Interaction Pattern__ asks the questions one at a time.

 Here are some ways to activate this pattern:
 >I would like you to ask me questions about \<a topic\> to achieve \<a goal>\.